Observation of Phase Doubling and Entanglement in Coherent Matter-Wave Reactions

 Nonlinear field mixing is also a key process to generate entanglement between photons in quantum optics.
 Spontaneous parametric down conversion is a standard scheme to generate entangled photon pairs \cite{Anwar2021}.
 Continuous variable entanglement of twin beams is also routinely realized in optical parametric oscillators \cite{DellAnno2006, Adesso2007}.
-Therefore, entanglement generation is expected in the matter wave analogue where atomic and molecular fields are reactively coupled \cite{Poulsen2001}.
+Therefore, we also expect to see entanglement generation in the matter-wave analogue where atomic and molecular fields are reactively coupled \cite{Poulsen2001}.
+Reaction-induced entanglement may provide a powerful resource for realizing quantum control of chemical reactions~\cite{Gong2003,Li2019}.

-In this paper, we report on phase doubling and entanglement generation when Bose-condensed atoms are paired into a molecular BEC.
-We first confirm the spatial coherence of the molecules based on matter wave diffraction.
-To demonstrate phase doubling, we imprint a phase pattern onto an atomic BEC with an optical standing wave pulse.
-After pairing the atoms into molecules, we extract the phase of the molecular BEC from its diffraction patterns and confirm the phase doubling during the reaction.
-We also evaluate the spin parity and entanglement witnesses from the diffraction patterns of the molecules, from which we conclude the non-separability and the nature of the entanglement of the molecular state.
+In this paper, we report on phase doubling and entanglement generation when Bose-condensed atoms are paired into molecules.
+We first confirm that coherence is transferred from atoms to molecules during the reaction via matter‑wave diffraction.
+To demonstrate phase doubling, we imprint a phase pattern on the atomic BEC with an optical standing wave pulse.
+After pairing the atoms into molecules, we extract the phase of the molecular matter wave from its diffraction patterns and confirm that this phase is twice the atomic phase, analogous to frequency doubling in nonlinear optics.
+We also evaluate the parity and entanglement witnesses from the molecular diffraction patterns, from which we confirm the non-separability of the molecular state and characterize the nature of its entanglement.

-Our experiment starts with a pure BEC of 120,000 cesium atoms prepared in a two-dimensional disk-shaped, flat-bottomed trap with a radius of $\SI{21}{\micro\meter}$.
+Our experiment starts with a pure BEC of $1.2\times10^5$ cesium atoms with a temperature of $11(2)~\mathrm{nK}$ prepared in a two-dimensional disk-shaped, flat-bottomed trap with a radius of $21$~\textmu m.
 The atoms are strongly confined in the vertical direction to an optical dipole trap with trap frequency of $\omega_z=2\pi\times590~\mathrm{Hz}$.
 The condensate is prepared at a magnetic field of $B=20.25$~G with an atomic scattering length $a=180a_0$, where $a_0$ is the Bohr radius and the chemical potential is $\mu=k_B\times 40~\mathrm{nK}$~\cite{Zhang2021}.